 Tax audit process

 The Australian tax system for companies is based on self-assessment; however, the ATO undertakes ongoing compliance activity to ensure corporations are meeting their tax obligations.
-The ATO takes a risk-based approach to compliance and audit activities, with efforts generally focused on taxpayers with a higher likelihood of non-compliance and/or higher consequences (generally in dollar terms) of non-compliance.
+The ATO adopts the justified trust concept from the OECD, where it will seek objective evidence that would lead a reasonable person to conclude a particular taxpayer paid the right amount of tax and will tailor its assurance approach based on the unique business profile of a taxpayer.
+This generally means that the ATO will take a risk-based approach to compliance and audit activities, with efforts generally focused on taxpayers with a higher likelihood of non-compliance and/or higher consequences (generally in dollar terms) of non-compliance.
 Compliance activities take various forms, including general risk reviews, questionnaires, reviews of specific issues, and audits.

 Statute of limitations

 Generally, the Commissioner of Taxation may amend an assessment within four years after the day of which an assessment is given to a company.
 Under the self-assessment system, an assessment is deemed to have been given to the company on the day on which it lodges its tax return.
 The four-year time limit does not apply where the Commissioner is of the opinion there has been fraud or evasion, or to give effect to a decision on a review or appeal, or as a result of an objection made by the company, or pending a review or appeal.
-An unlimited period of review of an assessment to give effect to a transfer pricing adjustment was changed to a seven-year period of review in respect of assessments raised for an income year commencing on or after 29 June 2013.
+For certain small business entities and, for assessments for income years commencing on or after 1 July 2021, medium business entities (i.e. those with aggregated turnover of between AUD 10 million and AUD 50 million), a two-year amendment period generally applies.
+A seven-year period of review applies to an assessment to give effect to a transfer pricing adjustment raised for an income year commencing on or after 29 June 2013.